Chart Color Schemes

 Development

-This suggests that new supply is keeping pace with or exceeding demand, providing ample buyer choice and creating capacity for future population growth beyond current forecasts.
-The average expected construction cost value of new properties is $346,000.
-In FY26, there have been $180,000 in commercial development approvals, indicating a predominantly residential focus.
-Comparatively, Wentworth Falls shows approximately 75% of the construction activity per person compared to Greater Sydney.
+This suggests that new supply has kept pace with or exceeded demand, providing ample buyer choice and creating capacity for population growth beyond current forecasts.
+The average construction value of new properties was $346,000.
+In FY-26, commercial development approvals totaled $180,000, indicating a predominantly residential focus.
+Comparatively, Wentworth Falls shows around 75% of the construction activity per person when compared to Greater Sydney.

-Nationally, it places among the 20th percentile of areas assessed, suggesting more limited choices for buyers and supporting demand for existing properties.
-This level is also below average nationally, reflecting the area's maturity and possible planning constraints.
-New building activity in Wentworth Falls consists predominantly of detached houses at 86.0%, with townhouses or apartments making up the remaining 14.0%.
-This preserves the area's low-density nature and attracts space-seeking buyers.
-The estimated population count per dwelling approval is 1070 people, reflecting its quiet, low activity development environment.
-Population projections indicate stability or decline in Wentworth Falls, which should reduce housing demand pressures, benefiting potential buyers.
+Nationally, it ranks in the 20th percentile of areas assessed for construction activity, suggesting more limited choices for buyers and supporting demand for existing properties.
+This level is below average nationally, reflecting the area's maturity and possible planning constraints.
+New building activity in Wentworth Falls consists mainly of detached houses (86.0%) and townhouses or apartments (14.0%), preserving its low density nature and attracting space-seeking buyers.
+With an estimated 1070 people per dwelling approval, it maintains a quiet, low activity development environment.
+Population projections indicate stability or decline, which should reduce housing demand pressures in the area, benefiting potential buyers.

 Frequently Asked Questions - Development